DhruvGovani/DGNetworkingServices/README.md

 ### 6. API Loggings

 **DISCLAIMER**  : *EVERY LOG OF THE REQUEST OR RESPONSE ARE DONE IN A TEMPORARY VAR.
-SETTING THEM TRUE WILL AND ONLY WILL LOG THE THE API.EVERY SEESION END AND START OF THE APP CYCLE WILL DESTROY THE LOGS.
+SETTING THEM TRUE WILL AND ONLY WILL LOG THE THE API.
+EVERY SESSION END AND START OF THE APP CYCLE WILL DESTROY THE LOGS.
 STORING THEM IN NON-VOLATILE STORAGE LIKE USER-DEFAULTS CAN BE INSECURE FOR THE SYSTEM.
 NONE OF THE LOGS ARE BEING SENT OUTSIDE OF THE APP IN ANY WAY.
 PLEASE TAKE SPECIAL NOTE OF THAT.*

-Log Your api calls to debug the issues very easily when you can't keep the track which API is called when in big complex System where in single ViewController Lots of Things are happening,
+Log Your API calls to debug the issues very easily when you can't keep track of which API is called when in a big complex System wherein single ViewController Lots of Things are happening,

 to **start Logging** Your Request and Responses do as follows

     DGNetworkLogs.shared.logging = Log(logRequest: true, logResponse: true)

-setting one of them true will starts the logging of requests/response
+setting one of the true will start the logging of requests/response

-**Print logs** : to print all the log till current line use the following line
+**Print logs**: to print all the log till the current line use the following line

     DGNetworkLogs.shared.PrintNetworkLogs(filterByUrl: nil, filterByStatusCode: nil)

-- filterByUrl : provide a api url if you want to see the all the logs of that API made during the app cycle.
+- filterByUrl: provide an API URL if you want to see all the logs of that API made during the app cycle.
-- filterByStatusCode : best and Very useful when you want to know which requests failed or succeed during the app cycle via the Status Codes.
+- filterByStatusCode: best and Very useful when you want to know which requests failed or succeed during the app cycle via the Status Codes.

-There are many more other functions you will like use....
+There are many other functions you will like to use...

 > `DGNetworkingServices.main`

 to see all the shared resources and function I have for you.

-All the functions and even each var have a documentation so Just hover and click over the keyword and you will get to know more about each feature,
+All the functions and even each var have documentation so Just hover and click over the keyword and you will get to know more about each feature,

 # Example